isomerpages/moe-sls-sandbox/_teacher-revised/Teachers.md

 </ul>
 <p>Disclaimer:</p>
 <p>This ChatGPT-powered chatbot offers general help with SLS features.
 However
-its answers are not guaranteed to be fully accurate or up-to-date.
-When in doubt, please ask on SgLDC or the SLS Helpdesk.</p>
+because its answers are probabilistic, it's a good idea to verify details with the SLS Helpdesk or SgLDC.</p>
 <h2>Teaching &amp; Learning on SLS</h2>
 <hr>
 <ul data-tight="true" class="tight">